nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 ### HTTP verbs ###

-The following HTTP interactions SHALL be supported to allow RESTful API interactions with the various FHIR resources:
+The following HTTP verbs SHALL be supported to allow RESTful API interactions with the various FHIR resources:

+- **GET**
 - **POST**
-- **READ**

 {% include tip.html content="Please see later sections for which HTTP verbs are expected to be available for specific FHIR resources." %}